apache/griffin/griffin-doc/measure/dimensions.md

 Data Profiling helps us create a huge amount of insight into the quality levels of our data and helps to find data quality rules and requirements that will support a more thorough data quality assessment in a later step.

-A detailed measure configuration guide is avaiable [here](measure-configuration-guide/profiling.md).
+A detailed measure configuration guide is available [here](measure-configuration-guide/profiling.md).